 How to Check If Your UK Cosmetic Surgeon Is Properly Qualified: GMC, Specialist Register and Board Certification Explained

-If you’ve researched cosmetic surgery clinics, you’ve probably seen the phrase “GMC registered” on websites and marketing materials.
-It sounds reassuring — official, regulated, safe.
+If you have researched cosmetic surgery clinics, you have probably seen the phrase “GMC registered” on websites and marketing materials.
+It sounds reassuring: official, regulated, safe.

 Contents